 More place than house

-“The new cafeteria is the hub of the school life together, a meeting place, a gathering place, a meeting place and eating together.”
+“The new cafeteria is the hub of the school life together, a gathering place, a meeting place and eating together.”

 Open space continuum